 Omar D. Perez

 Some of the questions I try to address in my research are the following: Are our decisions based only on the comparison of utility or value among different options?
 How can our decisions be most of the time driven by variables that we are not consciously aware of?
 Why do we make decisions automatically, even when we know the consequences are not optimal?
-How such automatic processes control behavior to the extent that they seem irrational and detrimental to our well-being?
-How emotion and motivation come to control our otherwise controlled and rational behavior?
+How do such automatic processes control behavior to the extent that they seem irrational and detrimental to our well-being?
+How does emotion and motivation come to control our otherwise controlled and rational behavior?
 To study these questions, I borrow ideas from Psychology, Behavioral Economics and Cognitive Neuroscience.